musaflacko/assignment-2/README.md

 This is a simple interactive front-end mobile navigation application.<br />

 # Design Process
-For this website, the design seems simple yet it is effective in achieving its goal.<br />
+For this mobile application, the design seems simple yet it is effective in achieving its goal.<br />
 Allowing users to actively engage with the map data, <br/>
 alter the way the site displays the information to achieve their preferred goals.<br />